Microttus/elastic_actuator/README.md

 The main control .ino file can be altered to control the arm in different available modes.
 The libaries can also be used seperately for control of other mechanical instalation.

+For the Haptic Sommer School course use the studentProgram() implimented into the HapticArm libary for creating own self-produced controlling programs.

+For more documentation of the system more detiled information can be found in the documentation folder.
+(LINK) The documentation is sectioned into mechanical buildt instruction, electrical components and softwear.
+In addition a more detaiueld explanation of the control theory is available.

 ## CAD
-A version off the design can be found in CAD, this may not be the final version
+A version off the design can be found in CAD as .stl files ready for printing.
+In the detailed parts folder the smallest parts and the belt-gear which should be printed in higher detail for optimale use, can be found.